wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:

+-Borrow the money option in transaction rejects the input as invalid

 - Modify the DB as in the mermaid preview
 - use simple form + form fixes
   - Login - when wrong username input - The field turns green with a tick-sign (should be red note or whatever) -> input class turns '= is-valid'